-Chayant Gonsalves was an early reader of JCR.
+Chayant Gonsalves was an early reader of Jobless Clueless Reckless.
 He had some questions for Revathi Suresh.

 CG: Why tell the story from the point of view of a sixteen-year-old girl?